Looking on the Bright Side

-Looking on The Bright Side is a 1932 British musical comedy film It was directed by Graham Cutts and Basil Dean and starring Gracie Fields, Richard Dolman and Julian Rose.
+Looking on The Bright Side is a 1932 British musical comedy film directed by Graham Cutts and Basil Dean and starring Gracie Fields, Richard Dolman and Julian Rose.
+It was written by Dean, Brock Williams and Archie Pitt.

 Plot summary

-Gracie (Fields) and Laurie (Dolman) are lovers who together form a musical act.
+Gracie and Laurieb are lovers who together form a musical act.
 Gracie sings and Laurie writes the songs, but when Laurie gets a taste of fame, he runs off after a glamorous actress.